-Record/Upload 1 mock ppt for review
+1. Record/Upload 1 mock ppt for review by certifying content expert at the University of Mississippi Medical Center.

-Examiner certification for the neurologic exam is achieved by review and approval of performance by the lead CDR reviewer and certifier, Tiffany Owens.
+Examiner certification for the neurologic exam is achieved by review of the certifying content expert at the University of Mississippi Medical Center and approval of performance by the field center lead neurologic examiner.

-Maintaining proficiency in the administration of the neurocognitive measures requires regular exposure to the protocol.
-In order to maintain certification during the MRI and PET imaging data collection period, review the following schedule for administration of the Neurocognitive assessment:
+Maintaining proficiency in the administration of the neurologic measures requires regular exposure to the protocol.
+To maintain certification during the V11 data collection period, review the following schedule for administration of the neurologic assessment: